1. BlogChevron Right

 • Pressure or cramping in the groin or lower abdomen

 When properly treated, UTIs are easily cured and do not cause complications.
-If left untreated, however, these infections can lead to a host of medical conditions such as recurrent UTIs, kidney infections (pyelonephritis), kidney disease, and sepsis–a potentially life-threatening medical emergency.
-Because of this, you must undergo treatment for a urinary tract infection as soon as you begin to feel symptoms.
+If left untreated, these infections can lead to many medical problems.
+For example, they can cause recurrent UTIs.
+They can also cause kidney infections (pyelonephritis), kidney disease, and sepsis.
+Sepsis is a life-threatening emergency.
+Because of this, you need to get treatment for a urinary tract infection as soon as you begin to feel symptoms.

-1) Seek medical advice from a health care provider
+1) Get medical advice from a healthcare provider

-The vast majority of urinary tract infections are caused by bacterial infections.
-While most cases of UTIs do not constitute a medical emergency, they can lead to complications if left untreated.
-Additionally, the fastest way to cure a UTI is through a course of antibiotic medication.
-Antibiotic drugs will kill harmful bacteria, which will reduce symptoms quickly and prevent the infection from worsening.
+Bacterial infections cause most urinary tract infections.
+While UTIs are not medical emergencies, they can lead to complications if left untreated.
+Additionally, the fastest way to cure a UTI is through antibiotic medication.
+Antibiotics will kill harmful bacteria.
+This will reduce symptoms quickly and prevent the infection from worsening.

 Common antibiotic medications used for UTI treatment include:

-These antibiotics reduce UTI symptoms while preventing the infection from becoming any worse.
-With antibiotic treatment, most uncomplicated UTIs will go away in a matter of days.
+These antibiotics ease UTI symptoms while working to heal the infection.
+With antibiotic treatment, most uncomplicated UTIs will go away in days.
 You should start feeling better within a day or two of taking the medication.

 These drugs have been shown to cause some mild side effects, including nausea, diarrhea, and skin rash.
-If these symptoms become severe, or if your UTI doesn’t start feeling better after a few days of antibiotic treatment, talk to a health care provider right away.
+If these symptoms get bad or your UTI doesn’t improve after a few days of antibiotics, talk to a healthcare provider immediately.

 2) Drink lots of water